ran-isenberg/aws-lambda-handler-cookbook/docs/best_practices/dynamic_configuration.md

 ## **How To Locally Test Your Lambda In IDE**

-You can and should mock the values that AWS AppConfing returns in order to check different types of configurations values and feature flags.
+You can and should mock the values that AWS AppConfig returns in order to check different types of configurations values and feature flags.

 Make sure to always test your feature flags with all its possible values scope (enabled/disabled etc.)